goodwright/imaps-nf/README.md

 Comments should be used very liberally, ideally before each process call.
 It is often quite unintutiive what a channel definition (for example) is doing, and comments are enormously helplful.

 All variables representing channels should use the `ch_` prefix.

+Subworkflows that just wrap a single module should be kept in the `modules` subdirectory of `subworkflows`.

 ### Conf